McDaMastR/CollatzConjectureSimulator/README.md

 default, it is set to true.

 `LOG_VULKAN_ALLOCATIONS` is a boolean describing whether memory allocations performed by the Vulkan API will be logged via a `VkAllocationCallbacks` object.
-If true, performance may be significantly reduced.
+If true, performance may be noticeably reduced.
 By default, it is set to false.

 `EXTENSION_LAYERS` is a boolean describing whether the Khronos